morningsend/classify-history-frontend/README.md

 *04/03/2016*
 Added a progress folder.
 A markdown to keep track of current development progress.
 Take any feature not yet implemented from the list and get started working on them.
 If you finished a feature, edit the file and put your name in the table.
 Also don't forget to mark it as completed.
 Also please add new requirements to the list.
+#How to use the application
+1. Open ./build/app/index.html
+2. Click "New Images" to get a set of images to tag.
+3. Enter a tag into the "Tag" input field.
+4. Move images that belong to that tag into the dark grey region.
+5. Press the blue cloud button to commit the tagging.
+6. If you are happy with the tagging, go to step 2.
+7. If you are unhappy with the tagging, go to step 4.
+8. If you want to use the same images with a different tag, go to step 3.